THEGOLDENPRO/aghpb-api/README.md

 This is an API I made for the anime girls holding programming books [github repo](https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books) because I was bored.
 It's a rewrite of the [old API](https://github.com/THEGOLDENPRO/aghpb_api_legacy) but written in Python using the [Fast API](https://github.com/tiangolo/fastapi) library instead.
-It scraps a local copy of the repo and thanks to that I was able to implement headers like ``Book-Date-Added`` (returns the date and time a book was added).
+It scrapes a local copy of the repo and thanks to that I was able to implement headers like ``Book-Date-Added`` (returns the date and time a book was added).

 <img src="./assets/screenshot_1.png" width="600px">